wakabibrian/React-Jonas/README.md

 -   Call/nest/include the created function (component) inside App component
 -   Each component can return exactly one element
 -   You can reuse components by using it several times

+## 5. What is JSX?

+-   Details in the Pdf

+## 5.JavaScript Logic in Components

+-   Use {} to include JavaScript

+## 6. Separation of Concerns